Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Theoretical Results

 This statistical investigation focuses on the estimator

-Throughout this section we take $p_{\lambda}$ to be the SCAD penalty defined in \eqref{eq:scad}, although the results we present generalize to other penalty functions including the Lasso and MCP.
 We note that while the general framework \eqref{eq:genpen} allows a penalty on every element and pairwise difference of the regression parameter vectors $\bbeta_1$, $\bbeta_2$, and $\bbeta_3$, the estimator based on \eqref{eq:optimtheory} specifically penalizes $\bbeta_1$ and its pairwise differences with $\bbeta_2$ and $\bbeta_3$.
 This facilitates the theoretical analysis while retaining the property that the elementwise differences between $\bbeta_g$'s are sparse.
-Moreover, to accommodate the role of nonconvexity the constraint $\|\bpsi\|_{1} \leq{} R_1$ is imposed on the parameter space over which solutions are sought~\citep{loh2015regularized}.
+Moreover, to accommodate the role of non-convexity the constraint $\|\bpsi\|_{1} \leq{} R_1$ is imposed on the parameter space over which solutions are sought~\citep{loh2015regularized}.
 See Assumption~\ref{ass:vec} below and its remark for detailed discussion.

 We start by listing assumptions used to derive the statistical rate of the estimator of $\bpsi^*$ based on \eqref{eq:optimtheory}.
 To unify outcome notation across all three submodels $g=1,2,3$, let

 where $Y_{gi}$ and $\Delta_{gi}$ are defined as in Section \ref{subsec:joint}.